yas-sim/openvino-visual-performance-demo/README.md

 `python visual-demo.py -c <config.yml>`

 ## Tested environment
-- OpenVINO 2020.4
+- OpenVINO 2020.4, 2021.1
 - Windows 10
 - Ubuntu 18.04

 ## Update history
- - 2020-07-10: Separated benchmark main loop to a thread.
+ - 07-10-2020: Separated benchmark main loop to a thread.
 Screen update and control logic is still remain in the main thread.
 This minimizes the performance impact from screen update.
+ - 16-10-2020: Replaced OpenCV codes with OpenGL.
+Droped support for SSD models.